When you’re new to essential oils, it’s best to start small. Choose your must-have essential oils with help from an aromatherapist.

-- It offers anti-inflammatory and wound-healing properties.
+- It’s anti-inflammatory and has wound-healing properties.

 - It can stimulate the immune system to help fight infection.

 Like almost every other essential oil, you need to dilute tea tree oil in a carrier oil before applying topically.
 This might seem counterintuitive if you’re treating a pimple (We want power!
 And drying!
 No extra oil!), but it’s still necessary.
-Tea tree oil isn’t as mild as lavender essential oil, and applying neat too frequently can lead to reactions in the future.
+Tea tree oil isn’t as mild as lavender essential oil and applying neat too frequently can lead to reactions in the future.

 You get effective, safer results when you dilute.

 Peppermint, like lemon, is a very energizing oil with many helpful uses.
 It’s probably best known for its ability to soothe headaches when properly diluted and applied topically, like in my Headache Blend roll-on formula.